 - The following findings and statistics are initial and preliminary.
-Outside peer review and publication in books and peer-reviewed journals are planned for these findings and this research project. - The term "stronger" refers to those participants who were .25 standard deviation or more above the mean in their respective classification or category, and "weaker" were those below that point. - "Private School" is defined as Non-Christian Private School - Totals may not always equal 100% due to rounding
+Outside peer review and publication in books and peer-reviewed journals are planned for these findings and this research project.
+These preliminary findings should not be distributed to the media. - The term "stronger" refers to those participants who were .25 standard deviation or more above the mean in their respective classification or category, and "weaker" were those below that point. - "Private School" is defined as Non-Christian Private School - Totals may not always equal 100% due to rounding